smittytone/pdfmaker/README.md

 ## Installation ##

 Build and copy the binary to the `/usr/local/bin` directory.
+You will first need to retrieve the git submodule used by the code.

 ## Usage ##